markowetzlab/tissue_segmentation/README.md

 The script works both with specific files (`wsi_file`) or file directories (`wsi_file_dir`), where it filters for files ending with either '.svs' or '.ndpi'.
 There are two different ways of filtering: Either filtering on the grey scale (not ideal with lots of artifacts, as they will also be treated as tissue; works well with all stainings), or rgb scale (developed for H&E slides with lots of artifacts).
 For the grey scale, one can manually change the threshold of the pixels that will be filtered (`grey_threshold`).
 For the rgb scale, the default thresholds work well for H&E slides (`red_threshold`,`green_threshold`,`blue_threshold`).
 These threshold are per default for the Cytosponge.
 For biospsies, they can vary heavily.
 One important parameter is `contrast`.
 Depending on how the staining was performed and with dye was used, good values for contrasts can vary from 3 to 30.
 As H&E stains are usually more intense, 3 is a good number to start with.
 For grey stains such as TP53, 20 is a good number to start with.
+When the tissue is split into several small pieces, it is recommended to reduce the number of `min_number_pixel` to e.g., 10.
 For finding the right thresholds and contrast, one can look at some examples using the `show` parameter.
 The output of this parameter is shown here, where the mask is the output of the script:
 - Example of H&E staining using rgb filtering with default thresholds and contrast=3![](rgb_example.png)